 Torre Abbey is probably Torquay's oldest surviving building and was a monastic community of White Friars of national importance until it fell foul of Henry VII's Dissolution of the Monasteries.
-Thereafter it became the home of the wealthy Cary family until 1930 when it became the property of the people of Torquay.
+Shortly thereafter it became the home of the wealthy Cary family until 1930 when it became the property of the people of Torquay.
 It is now home to the municipal art collection and a splendid museum.

 The gardens are really special; nestled behind walls, the gardens have the ruins of the original abbey as a backdrop and include a fabulous palm house as well as an arid house where there is a collection of succulents and cacti.
-Of particular interest is a garden which features poisnous plants that appeared in Agatha Christie's novels.
+Of particular interest is a garden which features poisonous plants that appeared in Agatha Christie's novels.
 Full details of the Abbey and gardens can be found by clicking here.

 The cliff top home of the D'Oyly Carte family (who were the then owners of The Savoy Hotel and Claridges in London) , this house is extremely evocative of the 1920's and the jazz age.
 Built in the arts and craft style the house also benefits from the most amazing cliff top garden.
 Coleton Fishacre is about a twenty minute drive from Torquay and lies on the road between between Brixham and Dartmouth.
-Full details of this National Trust House and Garden can be found by clicking here.
+Full details of this National Trust house and garden can be found by clicking here.

 This has got to be one of the most beautiful gardens in the country (if not the World) Perched high on the cliffs and with stunning views of The Salcombe Estuary this garden is stuffed full of exotic plants including palms, banana trees, citrus trees and olives.
 This is thanks to its unique micro climate which makes it the hottest mainland garden that The National Trust has.
 Originally owned by the inventor Otto Overbeck, the garden is really the star as the house is actually a very dreary design.
 Having said that, the contents of the house are well worth a look.

 The narrow Devon lanes mean that this can be a bit of a pain to get to BUT it is worth the trip and you can combine it with a lovely cliff top walk from The National Trust car park at East Soar.
 (It's much easier to park there than near to the property.
-For more details click here.
+For more details about Overbeck's click here.

 The Garden House.